Marvel Cinematic Universe Watch Order - Updated

 Daredevil Season Three

-- Daredevil, Foggy Nelson, Karen Page, Kingpin, Dex, Vanessa
+- Daredevil, Foggy Nelson, Karen Page, Kingpin, Dex/Bullseye, Vanessa

 - The first episode covers a long period of time since the Defenders.
 One of the best seasons of TV in the MCU in my opinion, and easily the highlight of the Defenders Saga.